anhuiyang/bank_app_rb/README.md

 # Bank Tech Test in Ruby

 ## Description
-A bank bank app to interact from console
+A simple bank app to interact from console
 With a user interface class Account and four methods deposit / withdrawl / balance / print_statement Class Credit to keep deposit details
 Class Debit to keep deposit details